terminaldweller/milla/README.md

 #### get

 Get the value of a config option.
-Use the same name as the config file but capitalized.
+Use the same name as the config file but capitalized: `/get chromaFormatter`

 #### getall